minvws/nl-kat-coordination/boefjes/boefjes/plugins/kat_export_http/description.md

 # Export to HTTP api

-This Boefje can be configured to run on selected OOI's with a selected clearance level, it then exports these OOI's to the configured Http endpoint.
+This Boefje can be configured to run on selected OOIs with a selected clearance level, it then exports these OOIs to the configured HTTP endpoint.
-Configure by copying this Boefje, and provinding Input OOI's of your choice.
+Configure by copying this Boefje, and provinding Input OOIs of your choice.
 Limit Exported Objects by selecting an appropriate Scan Level.

 ### Input OOIs

-Select your own desired input's by creating a variant.
-By doing so the user can also select the Scan level, this limits the exported OOI's to only those who have received a high enough scan level, possibly ignoring objects outside of the scope of your organization.
+Select your own desired inputs by creating a variant.
+By doing so the user can also select the Scan level, this limits the exported OOIs to only those who have received a high enough scan level, possibly ignoring objects outside of the scope of your organization.

 ### Configurables """